Miguel-CalderonPA/SUNY-ACC-BST/README.md

 # SUNY-ACC-BST
-Binary Search Tree with ability to re-balance
+Binary Search Tree with ability to re-balance.
-All methods and features are on header page
+All methods and features are on header page.